-We have audited the financial statements of Golf Canada Foundation (the "Foundation"), which comprise the statement of financial position as at October 31, 2019, and the statement of revenue and expenses, changes in net assets, and cash flows for the year then ended, and a summary of significant account policies and other explanatory information.
+We have audited the financial statements of Golf Canada Foundation (the "Foundation"), that comprise the statement of financial position as at October 31, 2021, and the statement of revenue and expenses, changes in fund balances, and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at October 31, 2019, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at October 31, 2021, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.